Austin Ekeler Player Prop Bets for NFL Week 17 | Los Angeles vs. Denver 1/2/2022

 Matchup vs. Denver

-- Over his eight career matchups against the Broncos, Ekeler averaged 28 rushing yards per game, 28.5 fewer yards than his over/under in Sunday's game.
+- Ekeler has averaged 28 rushing yards per game in his eight career matchups against the Broncos, 22.5 fewer yards than his over/under in Sunday's game.

-- Ekeler has had a rushing touchdown in one game against the Broncos, but did not have multiple TDs in that game.
+- Ekeler has had a rushing touchdown in one matchup versus the Broncos, but did not have multiple TDs in that game.

-- The Broncos have the NFL's 13th-ranked defense against the run, surrendering 110.2 yards per game.
+- The Broncos allow 110.2 yards per game on the ground, the NFL's 13th-ranked rush defense.

-- The Broncos have given up eight rushing touchdowns, first in the NFL.
+- Ekeler and the Chargers will face off against the NFL's best defense in terms of rushing touchdowns conceded (eight).

 Recent Performances